Roaring0202/TaoDocs/src/miner_commands.md

-# Miner Template Analysis -
+# Miner Template Analysis

-The provided code is a benchmarking superclass for the Bittensor framework.
+The provided code analysis is of a benchmarking superclass for the Bittensor framework.
 It measures the performance of miners with respect to query execution, allowing for customization and testing of various parameters.

 ## Key Components